fedeizzo/zettelkasten/icns/accessControl/acm.md

 So the compiler is delegated by Kenny to read its source file In and at the same tie by the OS to write the billing file Bill.

-TO solve this problem a different ACLs can be used:
+In order to solve this problem a different ACLs can be used:
 * Kenny → [Compiler | x] → [In | r]
 * Compiler → [Bill | w]